-53 Most Colorful Butterflies in the World
+53 of the Most Colorful Butterflies in the World

-When we imagine colorful things in nature, butterflies are often the first thing that comes to mind.
+When we imagine bright things in nature, butterflies are often the first thing that comes to mind.
 Whether you’re taking them in at a butterfly garden or just watching one flit on the breeze, butterflies certainly add a splash of color to your life.

 1. Monarch